Expensent

 Is Expensent a replacement for Expensify?

 No. Expensent does not replace Expensify.
-Expensify owns policy, approval workflows, reimbursement, the Expensify Card, and GL export to QuickBooks, Xero, NetSuite, and Sage Intacct.
-Expensent sits one step earlier in the workflow: it finds every invoice and receipt hiding in a client inbox and gets it into the right Workspace via the existing receipts@expensify.com address.
-The two tools are complementary — Expensent feeds Expensify, Expensify handles everything downstream.
+Expensify still owns policy, approval workflows, reimbursement, the Expensify Card, and GL export.
+Expensent sits earlier in the workflow: it gives the client a way to find receipt emails in their own inbox and route approved items into Expensify or to the bookkeeper.

 Done chasing clients for receipts every month?